 Radiofrequency (RF) transmissions are NOT allowed on NASA TechRise experiments.
 This means no Bluetooth, Wi-Fi, cellular phone, or RF communications.
+You can, however, receive signals like GPS coordinates if needed.

 LIQUIDS

 Experiments can have no more than 150 ml of non-hazardous liquid.